SpPag/GameJournalCompanion/README.md

   </ul>
 </details>

-All game cover images are copyright of their respective publishers and used here for non-commercial, educational/demo purposes only.
+<em>All game cover images are copyright of their respective publishers and used here for non-commercial, educational/demo purposes only.</em>